pantheon-systems/documentation/source/content/guides/domains/02-dns.md

     In the example above, the TTL of the A record for`pantheon.io` is 60 seconds.

-3. Once the migration is complete, raise the TTL values back to `3600` (24 hours) to improve stability in case of a DNS service outage.
+1. Raise the TTL values back to `3600` (24 hours) after the migration is complete to improve stability in case of a DNS service outage.

 ## Frequently Asked Questions